cecinuga/MarketAI/README.md

 ## Neural Network
 The structure of the network is the following, 5 layers with `X_train.shape[0]` neurons.
-`Relu X Relu X Relu X Sigmoid X Identity`
+`Sigmoid X Sigmoid X Sigmoid X Sigmoid X Identity`

 ### Loss Function